I did not invest in retirement;

 Living to 60 is not that surprising for most Can-American white cismales of (sometimes) middle-income.
 I made decisions in my youth that continue to impact my life.
 As I think ahead to this summer, and marking my 60th, I reflect back.

 When I was 25 (1983) I watched my tribe dying around me.
 What we now know as hiv/aids erupted in gay communities across North America- and elsewhere.
 I can not count the number of friends, acquaintances, sex partners, friends-of-friends lost.
 There are no words to express the deep depression, fear, and righteous anger- at the disease, the official lack-of response, at whatever Creator allowed this.
-While PTSD may be over-used, too casually diagnosed, I have no doubt it is what we who survived came away with.
+While PTSD may be over-used, too casually claimed, I have no doubt it is what we who survived came away with.